nRF24/CircuitPython_nRF24L01/docs/network_docs/mesh_api.rst

     Calling this function on a Linux device (like the Raspberry Pi) will save the `dhcp_dict` to a JSON file located in the program's working directory.

     :param str filename: The name of the json file to be used.
-This value should end in a ".json"
+This value should include a file extension (like ".json" or ".txt").
+    :param bool as_bin: Set this parameter to `True` to save the DHCP list to a binary text file.
+        Defaults to `False` which saves the DHCP list as JSON syntax.

+    .. versionchanged:: 2.1.1
+        Added ``as_bin`` parameter to make use of binary text files.

 .. automethod:: circuitpython_nrf24l01.rf24_mesh.RF24Mesh.load_dhcp

     :param str filename: The name of the json file to be used.
-This value should end in a ".json"
+This value should include a file extension (like ".json" or ".txt").
+    :param bool as_bin: Set this parameter to `True` to load the DHCP list from a binary text file.
+        Defaults to `False` which loads the DHCP list from JSON syntax.

     .. warning::
         This function will raise an `OSError` exception if no file exists.
+    .. versionchanged:: 2.1.1
+        Added ``as_bin`` parameter to make use of binary text files.

 .. automethod:: circuitpython_nrf24l01.rf24_mesh.RF24Mesh.set_address